Lipskaya/WebDriverAllTasks/README.txt

-Selenium WebDriver, unit testing framework and Page Object concept were used to complete the task.
+Selenium WebDriver, JUnit testing framework and Page Object concept were used to complete the task.
 The following script is automated:
+# GoogleCloudTest:
 1. Open https://cloud.google.com/.
 2. By clicking the portal search button at the top of the page, enter “Google Cloud Platform Pricing Calculator” in the search field.
 3. Start the search by clicking the search button.